carpentries/instructor-training/index.md

 in a 4 day training, parts correspond to days and the time allocated to those two episodes is skipped.

-A common modification is to switch from one break rouhgly at the middle of each part to two breaks at about 1/3 and 2/3 through the part.
+A common modification is to switch from one break roughly at the middle of each part to two breaks at about 1/3 and 2/3 through the part.
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::